Definition of outcomes, endpoints and group comparisons

 Endpoint “percent true” for binary true/false outcome

-One calculates the odds ratio between the test group and the reference group.
-The odds ratio definition is different depending if we are in a paired samples case or not.
+This test calculates the odds ratio between the test group and the reference group.
+The odds ratio definition is different depending if you use paired samples case or not.

 “Same individuals among groups” not selected (unpaired samples)